martinjackson/simple-widgets/docs/SearchSortTable.md

   - filterDate        the format of date for dates that are to be filtered in this column.
 See below.
   - filterdaterange   indicates whether the date column for the filter should be a range of dates.
 Some examples are: Last 2 years, Last Year, Last 6 months, etc.
   - name              the name of the column in the data object for the table
+  - norepeat          indicates that is the previous value for the column is the same as the current column, the current column will be blank.
+For control breaks, this value will be present for the first row of the control break.
+An example, would be norepeat: true or false.
   - pdfCol            the alignment for the PDF column.
 See the Alignment in a Table Cell section.
   - search            indicates whether this column can be searched or not
   - searchDate        the format of the date for dates that are to be searched in this column.
 See below.